 We can all feel low or anxious from time to time.
-If you're going through difficult times or you're feeling sad, or you recognise yourself in the above symptoms, you should seek help from your GP or healthcare professional and get support early on.
+If you're going through difficult times or you're feeling sad, or you recognise yourself with the above symptoms, you should seek help from your GP, local Pharmacist, or healthcare professional and get support early on.